Momina1894/Amazon_Web_Project/README.md

 This approach provides a powerful method to track how the book’s market presence evolves over time.
 It can be particularly useful for monitoring pricing trends, understanding customer sentiment through reviews, and keeping a record of any changes in product availability or description.
 Additionally, this project can be expanded or adapted to scrape similar data from other products or websites, providing a scalable solution for automated data collection.

-Here’s the link to the specific page being scraped: [How I Became Stupid on Amazon.](url)
+Here’s the link to the specific page being scraped: https://www.amazon.com/How-Became-Stupid-Martin-Page/dp/0142004952